MaryKroustali/app_on_azure_iac/README.md

 ### Bicep

-The Bicep configuration is organized within the `bicep/` folder, making resource management easy to maintain.
+The Bicep configuration, located in the `bicep/` folder, organizes resource deployment:
 - `bicep/modules/`: Separate parameterized Bicep files for each resource type.
 - `bicep/main.bicep`: Orchestration file organizing and deploying resources by referencing the modules files.
 - `bicep/main.bicepparam`: A parameter file providing values for `main.bicep`.

 ### Infrastructure Deployment

-To deploy the resources [az deployment sub create](https://learn.microsoft.com/en-us/cli/azure/deployment/sub?view=azure-cli-latest#az-deployment-sub-create) can be used:
+Use the Azure CLI command below to deploy resources:
 ```
 az deployment sub create \
     --location 'northeurope' \